Open-Up/openup02_02/english/goals_questions.md

 ### Donald Trump

-Q0 : Explain in a few sentences what american primaries are.
+Q0 : Explain in a few sentences what American primaries are.

 Q1 : What effects Donald Trump victory in New Hampshire and South Carolina will have ?